markheckmann/boxes/README.md

 To use the package, you need to know a few terms:

 - `box`: A container to store things.
-These things can be R objects or files.
+Things can be R objects or files.
-- `ìtem`: Anything that is stored inside the a `box`.
+- `item`: Anything that is stored inside the a box.
 - `pack`: adding an item to a box.
 - `pick`: retrieving an item from a box.